hckmd/hckmd.github.io/japan-2023/tokyo-4.md

 We'd go from that train station to get to Kyto the next day (via a Shinkansen bullet train).

 This day, we decided to have more of a look around Sumida City for our last day there, before heading to the next AirBnB in Shinagawa.
-Sumida City is where the [Ryōgoku Kokugikan](https://g.co/kgs/vZ3LAi){:target="_blank"} (a Sumo arena where national events are held) is and there is a lot of rich history in the area (especially related to Sumo wrestling).
+Sumida City is where the [Ryōgoku Kokugikan](https://g.co/kgs/vZ3LAi){:class="text-info" target="_blank"} (a Sumo arena where national events are held) is and there is a lot of rich history in the area (especially related to Sumo wrestling).
 We hadn't had the chance to see much about Sumo wrestling while in Japan and so we decided to walk towards the Sumo museum and check that out.

-On the way, we went to the [Japanese Sword Museum](https://maps.app.goo.gl/ijzbVoKchbEahLce8){:target="_blank"}, which had an exhibit with "Decorative sword mountings and excellent swords".
+On the way, we went to the [Japanese Sword Museum](https://maps.app.goo.gl/ijzbVoKchbEahLce8){:class="text-info" target="_blank"}, which had an exhibit with "Decorative sword mountings and excellent swords".
 The exhibit and museum were excellent and definitely worth checking out.
 The view from the roof, shown above, was quite nice too.
 Ben and I thought about making an offer to buy a couple of the swords - but we thought better of it and Ben bought a book on the traditional sword-making process instead.